 How is leukemia treated?

 Treatment varies with the type and stage of the disease.
 For acute leukemia, the immediate goal of treatment is remission, which means no more cancerous cells can be detected and the bone marrow appears normal.
 The patient undergoes aggressive chemotherapy (the use of drugs to kill cancer cells) in a hospital for about 4 weeks.
 Since acute leukemia patients have extremely low counts of healthy blood cells, they usually are given transfusions of red blood cells and platelets.
-They also receive drugs to combat infection, and to reduce nausea and vomiting that may occur as side effects of the chemotherapy.
+They also receive drugs to fight infection, and to reduce nausea and vomiting that may occur as side effects of the chemotherapy.

 - Acute lymphocytic leukemia.
 People with ALL are likely to attain satisfactory remission after several weeks of aggressive chemotherapy.
 To keep the disease under control, they will continue receiving low-dose chemotherapy and possibly radiation therapy (use of radiation to kill cancer cells) for a month or more to eliminate remaining traces of cancer.
 At home, they will receive an on-and-off maintenance treatment for months or years.